fixthestatusquo/proca/README.md

 # Documentation and Translation

 One of the most common contribution we receive is help on the translations.
-We are using [weblate](https://hosted.weblate.org/projects/proca) and you are encouraged to participate, either to improve an existing language or request a new one.
+We are using [weblate](https://hosted.weblate.org/projects/proca) and you are encouraged to participate, either to improve any of our 46 existing languages or request a new one.

 We are usually following the [material-ui guidelines](https://material.io/design/communication/writing.html#principles):